xfides/smoothScrollTo-concept/README.md

 }
 ```

+Did you notice how we replaced the mock value with the current frame time?
 Now we have a working recursion and an actual `currentTime` we have received from RAF.
 There could be a case when, on the first RAF call, `currentTime` is somehow smaller than `startScrollTime`.
 We should support this case and, if `elapsedTime < 0`, we return `0` there.

 🎉 It animates now!
+My congratulations to you!

 [Untitled_ Apr 8, 2023 2_34 PM.webm](https://user-images.githubusercontent.com/52240221/230718929-876dd79e-8d6d-446b-80ee-bddb1ef22870.webm)

-## The last thing: a callback on animation end
+## The last thing: a callback on animation end ([Table of Contents](#contents))

 It's not a critical feature, just a nice small cherry on the cake.
 Let's add a callback that will be executed when the animation is fully completed.